trier257/RepData_PeerAssessment1/README.md

 ## Introduction for Peer Asssessment 1

+### Revised for Assignment
+The data is downloaded and unzipped if necessary.
+First the data is read in and missing values removed.
+Step totals are computed for each day and the frequency of these totals is plotted in a histogram.
+The averages for each interval are computed across all days and plotted as a line plot.

+The average values are used to fill in missing values and the totals recomputed and another histogram is created.

+The new data is also used to compare the activity averages per interval between weekends and weekdays.
+These are shown as two line plots in a panel.

+### Original
 It is now possible to collect a large amount of data about personal movement using activity monitoring devices such as a [Fitbit](http://www.fitbit.com), [Nike